tardisgallifrey/nasmwin/README.md

 A feature of the MSBUILD package is the installation of a Powershell developers terminal.
 If you utilize this terminal, it will use regular Linux shell commands (ls, mv, cp, rm) and you won't have to be configuring paths or environment variables.

 There are two batch files for builds.
 They are not complex.
-One will create a console program (makecon.bat) and the other will create a windows "exe" (makewin.bat).
+One will compile and link a NASM program to operate in a Windows environment (makenasm.bat) and the other will compile and link a MASM program (makewin.bat).
 One of these will be needed in your assembler project folder.

-However, be warned, using makewin.bat on a source file not written for windowing will not result in a window application output.
+To use these batch files, three variables in each one must be set: filename=name of file to assemble and link. entry=entry point of program you are compiling and linking. system=for the subsystem, either console or windows.

 As always, you may use these, but do so at your own risk.
 Assembler can cause major system damage if not used wisely.